asaadsaad/CS572-Homework-08-LLM/README.md

 ### CS572-Homework-08-LLM
-*Note: For all questions, UI is not required, test your code implementation from the CLI.*

 Create an agent using TypeScript and the OpenAI Response API that manages a user’s todos with date awareness and completion tracking.
 Your agent should call functions automatically based on user input.

 Available Functions: